purescript-halogen/purescript-halogen/docs/guide/04-Lifecycles-Subscriptions.md

 handleAction = ...
 ```

+_Note_: `initialState` and `render` are set using abbreviated _record pun_ notation; however, `handleAction` cannot be set with a pun in this case because it is part of a _record update_.
+More information about _record pun_ and _record update_ syntax is available in the [Records Language Reference](https://github.com/purescript/documentation/blob/master/language/Records.md#record-update).

 You can override more fields, if you need to.
 For example, if you need to support an initializer then you would override the `initialize` field too:

 ```purs